Boat Rental FAQ

 Do I need to make a reservation?
 How far in advance do I need to book?

-Although we try to accommodate everyone, reservations are strongly recommended in order to ensure availability.
-We recommend reserving your boat at least 7-10 days in advance (further in advance for holiday rentals).
+To ensure availability, reservations are required.
+Next day reservations must be made by no later than 4:30pm on the day prior.
+However, we recommend reserving your boat at least 7-10 days in advance (further in advance for holiday rentals).

 Is there a deposit?